dentarg/auth0-blog/_posts/2018-02-14-developing-games-with-react-redux-and-svg-part-2.markdown

 ## Creating More SVG React Components

+The subsections that follow will show you how to create the rest of your game elements.
+Although they might look lengthy, they are quite simple and similar.
+Probably, you will be able to follow the instruction on these subsections in a matter of minutes.

+After this section, you will find the most interesting topics of this part of the series.
+These topics are entitled *Making Flying Discs Appear Randomly* and *Making the Cannon Shoot*.

 ### Creating the Cannon Ball React Component

 ### Creating the Current Score React Component